Hello-World-CS/Bear_Photo_Classifier/README.md

 * [Setup](#setup)

 ### About
-In this student example project, a student has built and trained a convolutional neural network (CNN) classifier that identifies whether a specific animal is in a photo.
+In this project, a student has built and trained a convolutional neural network (CNN) classifier that identifies whether a specific animal is in a photo.
 The student built and cleaned a dataset of several hundred photos, and built a CNN classifier using Keras.
 After using test data to evaluate their models’ performance, the student used their classifiers to identify animals in real-world trail camera videos.

 ### Outcome